CISRS Scaffolding part 2 - Tube and fitting or System Scaffold

 - NVQ/SVQ portfolio building and practical assessment.

-Grant available for eligible employers on a Training Plan only.
+- Grant available for eligible employers on a Training Plan.

-If you are a scaffolding contractor, and you have taken out a Training Plan since 1 August 2014, you are allowed to claim for this CISRS course separately from other training to preserve your PAYE and LOSC training day’s allowance.
+- If you are a scaffolding contractor and have taken out a Training Plan since 1 August 2014, you are allowed to claim for this CISRS course separately from other training to preserve your PAYE and LOSC training day allowance.

-- You must have passed the Scaffolding Part 1 course and have at least 6 months site experience.
+- You must have passed the Scaffolding Part 1 course and have at least six months site experience.

 - You will need to be able to climb up and down ladders safely.